-While discrimination and racism had existed in Skokie for decades prior, the need for a Commission that would directly address interracial relations did not reveal itself until January 31, 1961.
-On that date, Mr. and Mrs. David P. Jones moved into a home on Kildare Avenue in northeastern Skokie; they were the first Black family to ever purchase property in the village.
+While discrimination and racism had existed in Skokie for decades prior, the need for a Commission that would directly address interracial relations did not reveal itself until early 1961.
+On January 31, 1961, Mr. and Mrs. David P. Jones moved into a home on Kildare Avenue in northeastern Skokie; they were the first Black family to ever purchase property in the village.
 Local sentiment towards the Joneses was mixed -- notably, their house was vandalized in April of that year -- and it seemed possible that a wave of “panic selling” could soon take hold as it had in other suburbs that had attracted non-White families, in which the White residents would attempt to sell their homes simultaneously, causing property values to plummet and furthering segregation.

 In response, that same year, the Village of Skokie established the Skokie Human Relations Commission (SHRC).
 The Commission was created, according to its charter, "[t]o encourage understanding and respect between residents of Skokie of various racial, religious and nationality backgrounds and [t]o safeguard the rights of all citizens as defined by our Ordinances, Statutes and Constitution."